 Air Fryer Chicken Leg Quarters (Keto, Low Carb, Gluten Free)

 - 4 lbs chicken leg quarters, bone-in, skin on (4 chicken legs; can substitute 2-3 lbs. chicken drumsticks)

 - 4 tablespoons grainy mustard (unsweetened, NOT honey mustard)

 - 1 tablespoon avocado oil

 - ½ teaspoon dried thyme

 - cooking oil spray of choice

 - Spread this mustard mixture in a thin layer all over the top of the chicken pieces with a spoon.

 - Put the air fryer racks with the chicken into your air fryer oven.
-Bake at 400° for a total of 30 minutes, switching the position of the trays in the oven at 10 minutes, 20 minutes, and 25 minutes.
+Bake at 400°F for a total of 30 minutes, switching the position of the trays in the oven at 10 minutes, 20 minutes, and 25 minutes.
 This is long enough to get a nice mustard crust and for there to be no blood around the bones of the chicken.

 - Use a meat thermometer to check that the chicken has reached the minimum safe internal temperature of 165°F after cooking.